eugeneloza/genesis/README.md

 # Language

-At this point the generator is available only in Russian (rather in an artificially modified Russian), and will hardly ever be available in other language.
+At this point the generator is available only in Russian (actually it's an artificial language called Hrubrew), and will hardly ever be available in other language.

 # Basics